hacdias/hacdias.com/content/contact/index.md

 ## 📧 E-mail {#email}

-The easiest way to reach me is to send me an e-mail.
+The easiest way to reach out to me is to send me an e-mail.
+Please note that I <mark>**do not accept guest posts**</mark> since this is a personal website.
+All guest post e-mails will be marked as spam.

 - [✉️ mail@hacdias.com](mailto:mail@hacdias.com)
 - [🗝 PGP Key](/pubkey.asc)